 So much good material in this one as well – you must pick up a copy, you won’t be disappointed.

 I hope I’ve given you a sense of how these books might be able to help.
 As I glance at my bookshelf I think these three books are the pillar in my collection.
 Lots of wisdom and overlap and I review these often.
 In all three cases I’ve also purchased the audiobook.

 Did you read a book on 2018 that made an impact on you?
 Did you read any of the three books I listed above?
-Share it with the community in the comments below and I hope you have a wonderful 2019.
+Let me know on Twitter and I hope you have a wonderful 2019.

 Oh, if you are interested Eric Wright has a new site called RapidMatter.io where he has a My Bookshelf app is designed to share your reading habits and favorite titles with the community plus learn what others like you are reading that should be on your bookshelf!
 Sign up for the early access program and begin sharing what books have impacted you.